here-wallet/here-website/articles/pager.md

 When the NFT sale date arrives, you need to open the NFT pager in HERE wallet, and there will be a *Sell* button available.

-Keep an eye on Twitter, there will be **3 early sales** for 50 PAGERs at a higher price.
+Keep an eye on Twitter, there will be 3 early waves of sales at a higher price.

-The early sale will be available to users with 500+ [score](https://www.herewallet.app/blog/here-score-29ce3537e225) or those who have connected a [Binance](https://www.herewallet.app/blog/binance%20connect) account with a $100+ balance.

 > [**Discord**](https://discord.gg/AfB5cvtFXH)
 > [**Twitter**](https://twitter.com/here_wallet)